semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 ### 2. Building your AMI

 ```
+make packer.init
 make packer.build
 ```

-This command uses packer to create an AMI with everything the agent needs from your AWS account.
+These commands use packer to create an AMI with everything the agent needs from your AWS account.
 The AMI is based on the Ubuntu 20.04 server image.

 ### 3. Creating an encrypted SSM parameter for the agent type registration token